+How can you save energy at home while lessening your footprint on Mother Earth?
 When we talk about energy efficiency, the focus is often about how saving energy will save you money.
-While it certainly will do that, there’s another benefit to energy efficiency that’s important to talk about, especially on Earth Day: it also saves the environment.
+While it certainly will do that, there’s another benefit to energy efficiency that’s important to talk about: it also saves the environment.

 How can saving energy be good for the environment?
 It has to do with the supply and demand for energy.
 It starts at the power plant where energy is created, often by burning fossil fuels.
 When you use less power at home, there’s less demand for energy from the power plant.
 This reduces power plant emissions and decreases demand for the natural resources that would otherwise be used to create this power.